razeek-j/Working-with-Hadoop-to-create-a-wordcount-task/README.md

 ## License

-This project is licensed under the MIT License.
-For more details, refer to the [LICENSE](LICENSE) file.
+This project is free.

 ## Contact

-For any inquiries or additional information, feel free to contact the developers at [Your Email Address].
+For any inquiries or additional information, feel free to contact the developers at moosarazeek@gmail.com.